Universal momentum distributions for the spin-singlet NN channels

 (48)

-The values in the numerator and denominator represent the cumulative weights of high-momentum components from all the states of the spectra up to the energy related to the considered on-shell momentum q in the singlet and the triplet $ NN $ channels correspondingly.
+The values in the numerator and denominator represent the cumulative weights of high-momentum components from all states of the spectra up to the energy related to the considered on-shell momentum q in the singlet and the triplet $ NN $ channels, respectively.

-Using the relations (46) as approximation for both singlet and triplet functions $ c_2(p) $ at small values of p, one gets the following approximate expressions for the high-momentum integrals $ A(q) $ at small q:
+Using the relations in (46) as approximations for both singlet and triplet functions $ c_2(p) $ at small values of p, one gets the following approximate expressions for the high-momentum integrals $ A(q) $ at small q:

 $ A^{s(t)}(q)\approx \frac{a_2^{v(d)}}{\pi}\gamma(q/| \varkappa_{v(d)}|),\quad \gamma(x)\equiv x-\arctan x. $